nomotomo/mvc-ecomm-net/README.md

+Branch Rule - PR to main branch merging is blocked, only bypass users are allowed, create a PR by dev branch and we can include the change to main if we want to deploy to prod

 # E-Commerce Microservices Platform

+## Branching and Release Policy

+The main branch is protected so that pull requests targeting main cannot be merged by regular users.
+Only users with bypass permissions may merge changes into main.
+All production changes must first be merged into the dev branch and, when ready for deployment, promoted to main via a pull request from dev, which can then be approved and merged by an authorized reviewer.

 A cloud-native, microservices-based e-commerce platform built with **.NET 8**, **ASP.NET Core**, **Angular**, and deployed on **Kubernetes**.
 The system demonstrates modern architectural patterns including **Clean Architecture**, **CQRS**, **Event-Driven Architecture**, and **API Gateway** patterns.